jellespijker/home-assistant-ultimaker/README.md

       - hotend_2_temperature_target  # optional
 ```

+## Camera Integration

-add a camera to the configuration.yaml
+Add a camera to the configuration.yaml:

 ```yaml
 camera: